tomswartz07/covid19-pennsylvania/README.md

   formatting of this number throughout the day, so it may contain newline and extraneous characters.
 They never said they were computer experts…

+- 20 Jun 2020: The Dept of Health is no longer updating the pages over the weekends.
+  This means that the numbers obtained via the script will not reflect the actual data, and must be manually calculated from the ArcGIS map.
+Obviously, this is not an ideal situation, but as the numbers wane, it is an expected change.
+  All attempts will be made to accurately show the numbers as updated from the page content.
+This only further emphasizes the need for repositories of data such as this one.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020